objektwerks/scala3/README.md

 Warning
 -------
->Scala 3 is a new language that is insanely complex, which become apparent when you explore it.
+>Scala 3 is a new language that is insanely complex, which becomes apparent when you explore it in depth.

 Note
 ----